1. I have recently acquired a commercial property and am keen to get a tenant in. How quickly can this happen and what should I include in the lease?

 4. What is a break clause and do I need one in my lease?

 A break clause allows either or both parities to bring the lease to an end earlier than the lease expiry date.
 Usually a period of notice must be given to exercise the break (typically 6 months ) and sometimes a tenant exercising a break option will have to pay a penalty for doing so.
 Any new business taking on a lease should consider negotiating a break option with the landlord to provide flexibility to get out of the lease obligations earlier if the new business does not work out as anticipated.

-- I’ve seen a restaurant premises that would be ideal for my retail business - I understand I need to change the use - what will this involve?
+5. I’ve seen a restaurant premises that would be ideal for my retail business but I've been told that I need to change the use.
+What does this involve?